Informo/specs/content/information-distribution/source.md

 new one.
 {{% /notice %}}

-Once the link between a source (or a sub-source) and its new user is considered valid, client implementations **must** consider both the source's (or sub-source's) new user and its previous one (and older ones if the source or sub-source changed its user more than once) as the same entity (i.e. as an entity defined by both its previous users' IDs and its new one).
+Once the binding between a source (or a sub-source) and its new user is considered valid, client implementations **must** consider both the source's (or sub-source's) new user and its previous one (and older ones if the source or sub-source changed its user more than once) as the same entity (i.e. as an entity defined by both its previous users' IDs and its new one).
 This means that